eaago/backend-projects/GitHub User Activity CLI/README.md

 A basic GitHub user activity tracker written in Python.
 Retrieves the recent user activity using `requests` and looks through each event in the resulting JSON.
 Prints the appropriate output for each unique event.

 Project specs can be found in [GitHub User Activity](https://roadmap.sh/projects/github-user-activity).
-[Solution link]() to be updated once submitted.
+[Solution link](https://roadmap.sh/projects/github-user-activity/solutions?u=685bd531692da1a94eaeb7af).

 ---